Energy Deposition by Galactic Cosmic Rays and Implications for Ozone Chemistry: Introduction

 Recent three-dimensional chemistry--climate model (CCM) studies, using ionization parameterizations like \texttt{CRAC:CRII}, have demonstrated that cosmic rays can induce NO$_{\rm x}$ enhancements of up to 10\% in the tropopause region and concomitant ozone reductions of 1--3\% in the lower stratosphere~\cite{Calisto2011}.
 Jackman et al.\ (2016)~\cite{Jackman2016} confirmed similar findings using the SD-WACCM and GSFC 2-D models, attributing ozone losses of 0.2--1\% primarily to GCR-induced NO$_{\rm x}$ increases (1--6\%) between 100--10~hPa.
 These simulations also noted that the magnitude of GCR effects depends strongly on solar modulation, aerosol loading, and stratospheric chlorine concentration.
 During solar minima, when GCR flux is greatest, the reduced heliospheric magnetic shielding amplifies ionization rates and the corresponding chemical perturbations.
 Even though the overall global-mean ozone impact remains modest ($<$1\%), these variations represent a persistent natural forcing on stratospheric chemistry that must be quantified and understood across solar cycles.

 An alternative perspective has emerged from laboratory and modeling work by Lu et al.~\cite{Lu2001, Lu2009, Lu2010, Lu2015}, who proposed the cosmic-ray-driven electron-induced reaction (CRE) mechanism.
 In this view, low-energy secondary electrons produced by GCR cascades interact with halogenated molecules (e.g., CFCs) adsorbed on the surfaces of polar stratospheric clouds (PSCs), triggering dissociative electron-transfer reactions that release reactive chlorine atoms.
 These catalytic Cl-based reactions can rapidly destroy O$_3$, particularly in the cold, dense Antarctic vortex environment.
 The CRE model successfully reproduced the observed 11-year cyclic variations of Antarctic ozone loss and stratospheric temperature minima, implying that cosmic-ray modulation might play a greater role in ozone variability than photochemical models alone predict~\cite{Lu2015}.
-However, this mechanism remains under debate, given the contrasting results from empirical analyses~\cite{Patra2002} that highlight the need for physically grounded models to quantify particle energy deposition, rather than relying solely on correlations.
+However, this mechanism remains under debate.
+Subsequent observational studies have reported pronounced 11-year cyclic variations in Antarctic ozone loss and lower-stratospheric temperatures over four solar cycles \cite{Lu2021}, and a parameter-free quantitative formulation of the CRE theory has since been developed \cite{Lu2023, Lu2025}.
+Nevertheless, physically grounded models quantifying particle energy deposition remain essential for independently assessing the magnitude of cosmic-ray forcing on ozone chemistry.

 Three decades of satellite composites and regression analyzes reveal ozone dynamics of considerable complexity that cannot be attributed solely to declining halogen loading.
 While upper-stratospheric ozone ($>$10~hPa) has exhibited statistically significant recovery since the late 1990s following the implementation of the Montreal Protocol, the lower stratosphere continues to show a persistent negative trend at mid-latitudes (60$^{\circ}$S--60$^{\circ}$N)~\cite{Bourassa2014, Ball2018}.
 These downward trends are particularly significant because they occur precisely in the altitude band where GCR-induced ionization peaks, raising fundamental questions about the role of high-energy particle interactions in driving ongoing ozone variability.
 This is especially relevant in the context of long-term stratospheric cooling and structural changes in the Brewer-Dobson circulation, both of which modulate the transport and chemical lifetime of ozone-depleting species.